BrentFarris/TheLastValkyrie/docs/BIOS-programming-in-virtualbox.md

 ; Constants
 ;------------------------------------------------------------------------------
 s_hi db "Hello, World!", 0Dh, 0Ah, "- Brent", 0Dh, 0Ah, 00h
+s_nl db 0Dh, 0Ah, 00h

 ;------------------------------------------------------------------------------
 ; The main loop of our program ;------------------------------------------------------------------------------
 run:
-	mov si, s_hi	; Set our si register to point to the hello message call print	; Call our print subroutine to print the message .loop:
+	mov si, s_hi		; Set our SI register to hello message pointer call print		; Call our print subroutine mov ah, 09h		; Set the AH register to 9 so we can print it call ah_to_str		; This should output 00001001 to the screen .loop:
-	jmp .loop	; Infinite loop to hold control of the computer
+	call read_keyboard	; Call our keyboard input subroutine je .loop		; Return to loop if no key was pressed call ah_to_str		; A key was pressed, so let's print it! mov si, s_nl		; Move the new line bytes into SI register call print		; Print a new line for readability jmp .loop		; Infinite loop to hold control of the computer

+;------------------------------------------------------------------------------
+; Reading keyboard input ;------------------------------------------------------------------------------
+read_keyboard:
+	mov ah, 00h	; 00h is the get key and clear buffer function in BIOS int 16h		; Call the BIOS interrupt for keyboard functions test ah, ah	; AH will be 0 if no key was pressed, allow je after ret		; Return to caller with ZF and AH set

 ;------------------------------------------------------------------------------
 ; Debug printing of bytes ;------------------------------------------------------------------------------